Shadow Branch Pattern

 feature/x@local

-2. Perform all development work on the shadow branch.
+- Perform development work on the shadow branch.

 /// Get user from database